 Standard electric igniter.
 Stoves with electric igniters include many older models with standard (unsealed) burners.
-With these and standing pilot stoves, you can access the working parts by removing the burner grates and lifting up the cooktop lid; most are hinged at the back and have a metal prop stick, just like a car hood.
+With these and standing pilot stoves, access the working parts by removing the burner grates and lifting up the cooktop lid; most are hinged at the back and have a metal prop stick, just like a car hood.

-Burner Doesn’t Fire Up
+Troubleshoot a Burner that Doesn’t Fire Up

-Cleaning the Igniter or Pilot
+Clean the Igniter or Pilot

-On standard electric igniter stoves, lift the cooktop lid and locate the igniters (they somewhat resemble and work like the spark end of a spark plug).
+On a standard electric igniter stove, lift the cooktop lid and locate the igniters (they somewhat resemble and work like the spark end of a spark plug).
 Clean the igniter tips and metal grounds with an old toothbrush to remove buildup.
 On sealed-burner models, locate the offending igniter next to its burner, and clean it carefully with a toothbrush.
 Turn on the burner to test the igniter.
 It will click and spark if it’s working.

 On standing pilot models, lift the lid and locate the pilot orifice—a small hole usually located between two or more burner tubes.
 Carefully clean the orifice by picking out buildup with a sewing needle, then relight the pilot with a match or lighter.
-DIY Resource: http://www.hometalk.com

-Cleaning a Burner
+Clean a Burner

 On stoves with unsealed burners, lift the lid, and remove the burner assembly—it should lift right up.
 Clean inside the burner tube (flash tube) with a small cylindrical brush.
 Use a sewing needle to clean the little pinholes (flash ports) on the side of the burner head and the larger ports encircling the burner under its rim.
 Set the assembly back just as it was, then test the burner.
 If your stove has sealed burners, you can clean the flash ports and burner ports with a needle, but you can’t access or remove the burner assembly.

-Testing an Igniter Switch and Module
+Test an Igniter Switch and Module

 A couple of quick tests can usually tell you whether you have a failed burner switch or module, which is linked to all of the switches.
-To test a switch, simultaneously turn on a good burner and the burner that won’t light; if the bad burner starts up, it probably has a failed switch.
-If more than one burner is malfunctioning, test the module: Try to light each burner for a few seconds, listening and looking for spark of the igniter; if nothing happens with any of the burners, you probably have a bad module.
+To test a switch, simultaneously turn on both a good burner and the burner that won’t light; if the bad burner starts up, it probably has a failed switch.
+If more than one burner is malfunctioning, test the module: Try to light each burner for a few seconds, listening and looking for the spark of the igniter; if nothing happens with any of the burners, you probably have a bad module.
 You can replace a failed switch or module with a matching part from the stove’s manufacturer or an aftermarket supplier.
 Consult your owner’s manual for repair procedures.